-Chief Commissioner of the Equality Commission for Northern Ireland
+Chief Commissioner of the Equality Commission for Northern Ireland often people appear to need some legal requirement or basis made before they engage.

 I would like to take this time to reflect on some points from today and tell you a bit about what the Equality Commission for Northern Ireland is working on.